TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_2.0_general.md

 ## Overview

 This page covers any general information for the SKR v2.0 board.

+{% include warning.html content="There was an issue with the original boards damaging TMC drivers.
+Please see [here](https://docs.google.com/document/d/1IeKgfE2WIDjqH1fx5Yg7n1FOHVwhDFmDlZ-7QMlOEV0/edit?fbclid=IwAR2-b687dNy2ktrpiLEf-orZke0lbB_FhXCG9NwP7MFVzUYijo__ZRVMrks){:target="_blank"} and [here](https://docs.google.com/document/d/1swmc4HvP9vxrxV2b9LVGa_I7GLTQGogQns7CfMYCckA/edit?fbclid=IwAR2-b687dNy2ktrpiLEf-orZke0lbB_FhXCG9NwP7MFVzUYijo__ZRVMrks){:target="_blank"} for details about how to fix a board.
+Please be aware that the reverse driver protection feature has been disabled from 3.3RC1" %}

 ### Driver Jumpers